Metroid II: Return of Samus

 25 Metroids Left

 Knowing this game well, I know that I need to finish the first section before exploring the second.
-Which I do, and after finding the Spazer Beam yesterday I find the Plasma Beam toady.
+Which I do, and after finding the Spazer Beam I nearly immediately find the Plasma Beam.
 What’s up with that?
 That’s dumb.
 You get no time to enjoy Spazer before you find Plasma.
 There are literally six screens between both weapons.
 I fight an Alpha, and find two Energy Tanks in short order.
 As I zig-zag around the map, I encounter the mechanical enemies hovering on ceilings shooting lava towards you.
 They’re called Autom, and they’re unique to this section.
 I finish the first subsection, killing all the Metroids there, and I head for the long shafts.

 Day 6: Jumping All Around the Nursery